dinosoeren/decap-ai-chat-widget/README.md

 API responses are cached locally in your browser for 24-hours to help mitigate these limits.
 For higher limits (up to 5000 requests per hour) and access to your private repositories, use a GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) (PAT).

 > **Note**: 🔐 Your PAT never leaves your device.
-It automatically gets encrypted before being saved in local storage, so you only have to enter it once.
+It automatically gets encrypted with AES before being saved in local storage, so you only have to enter it once.

 ## Troubleshooting